wurde/jamstack/README.md

 > **Warning:** This is NOT production-ready and breaking changes may occur.

+A Terraform module for hosting a web app on AWS or GCP.
-This Terraform module deploys a web application with support for AWS (GCP coming soon).
-It deploys pre-rendered assets to a static asset host.
-Those assets are distributed via a global content delivery network.
+This module assumes an app deployed using pre-rendered static assets distributed via global content delivery network.

 ## Consider this first